gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Single executable gets mapped to Visual Studio solution + project.
 Generating solution for executable creates project file with configuration for 'development binary' which is wired into solution file.
-- Generate solution for executable that depends on the shared variant of a library and the static variant of another.
+- Generate solution for executable that depends on the shared variant of a library.
-    - Separate project file for static library and shared library.
+    - Project file for shared library.
     - Project file for executable includes references to library projects.
-    - Solution file references 3 projects and links to correct configurations for 'development binary'
+    - Solution file references both projects and links to correct configurations for 'development binary'
+- Generate solution for executable that depends on the static variant of a library.
 - Generate solution for executable that depends on a shared library that in turn depends on another shared library.
 - Generate solutions for 2 executables that depend on same shared library
 - Generate solutions for 2 executables that depend on different linkages of same library.